Planting Lilies in Spring

 Oriental Lilies

-LATER to bloom, a little taller, have the largest flowers, and that heavenly scent.
+Later to bloom, a little taller, have the largest flowers, and that heavenly scent.
 They bloom in most regions during July into August, grow to about 4 ft. the first year, but taller and taller each year after.
 Some (like Casablanca) open as many as 20 flowers per stalk once they’re about 3 years old, making lily bulbs one of gardening’s best investments.

 Oriental Lilies